Lab delays are causing a 3-5 day delay in getting your full results. Please contact our help centre if you require assistance

 4. Post your sample back to us on the same day

-5. Check back in-app to see your results and accompanying doctor’s report in 24-48 hours
+5. Check back in-app to see your results and accompanying doctor’s report in within 48 hours

-We’ll let you know if any of your results are out of the normal range.
-We’ll also recommend you speak to your GP to rule out anything serious and get treatment early.
+The blood test report will let you know if any of your results are out of the normal range.
+It will also recommend whether you need to speak to your GP if your blood test shows something out of the normal range.

 What can impact blood test results?

-There’s a lot that doctors can tell from a blood test, but some factors affect the accuracy of your results.
+There’s a lot that doctors or other trained healthcare professionals can tell from a blood test, but some factors affect the accuracy of your results.

 Read more about what can impact your blood test results.